Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: Introduction

+We see that the $G$-symmetry breaking phase, with domain wall excitations forming $n\Vec_G$, actually has an algebraic $(n-1)$-symmetry, denoted as $G^{(n-1)}$.
+Since the critical point touches the symmetry breaking phase, the critical point also has the algebraic $(n-1)$-symmetry $G^{(n-1)}$.
+Therefore, the gapless state, at the critical point of $G$-symmetry breaking transition, has both the $G$ 0-symmetry and the algebraic $(n-1)$-symmetry $G^{(n-1)}$.
+We call this combined symmetry a \emph{categorical symmetry}.
+In fact, the categorical symmetry even appears off the critical point, but in a spontaneously broken form.

-One way to see the appearance of algebraic higher symmetry in a $G$-symmetric system is to note that when restricted to the symmetric subspace, a $d+1$D $G$-symmetric system can be viewed as a system that has a non-invertible gravitational anomaly, \ie can be viewed as the boundary of $G$-gauge theory in one higher dimension.
-The conservation of the gauge charge and gauge flux in $G$-gauge theory in the bulk leads to the $G$ $0$-symmetry and algebraic $(d-1)$-symmetry in our $G$-symmetric system on the boundary.
+There is a \emph{holographic way} to see the appearance of categorical symmetry in any $G$-symmetric system.
+We note that when restricted to the symmetric sub-Hilbert space, a $n$d $G$-symmetric system can be viewed as a system that has a non-invertible gravitational anomaly, \ie can be viewed as the boundary of the $G$-gauge theory in one higher dimension\cite{KW1458,JW190513279}.
+The bulk gauge charges, when brought to the boundary, are the excitations of the $G$ $0$-symmetry, and the gauge fluxes, brought to the boundary, are excitations of the algebraic $(n-1)$-symmetry.
+The conservation of the gauge charges and gauge fluxes in $G$-gauge theory in the bulk leads to the $G$ $0$-symmetry and algebraic $(n-1)$-symmetry $G^{(n-1)}$ respectively, in our $G$-symmetric system that corresponds to the boundary (for details, see Section \ref{IsTO}).
+Therefore, the $G$-symmetric \emph{system} actually has a larger symmetry -- the \emph{categorical symmetry}, which is a combination of the symmetry (from the conservation of gauge charges) and the algebraic $(n-1)$-symmetry (from the conservation of gauge flux), with non-trivial mutual statistics between gauge charges and gauge flux.
+Such a categorical symmetry is fully characterized by the $G$-gauge theory in one higher dimension.

-Since the gapped boundaries of $G$-gauge theory always come from the condensation of the gauge charges and/or the gauge flux, the ground state of $G$-symmetric system always breaks the $G$-symmetry and/or the algebraic $(d-1)$-symmetry.
-A state with both the $G$-symmetry and the algebraic $(d-1)$-symmetry must be gapless.
-We show that such a gapless state describes the critical point of Landau symmetry breaking transition.
+Since the gapped boundaries of $G$-gauge theory always come from the condensation of the gauge charges and/or the gauge flux, the gapped ground state of $G$-symmetric system always breaks the categorical symmetry partially, either the $G$-symmetry, or the algebraic $(n-1)$-symmetry, or some other mixtures of the two symmetries.
+A state with the full categorical symmetry (\ie both the $G$-symmetry and the algebraic $(n-1)$-symmetry) must be gapless.
+We show that such a gapless state describes the critical point of the Landau symmetry breaking transition.

 More generally, all possible gapless states in a $G$-symmetric system are classified by gapless boundaries of $G$-gauge theory in one higher dimension.
-This universal emergence of algebraic higher symmetry at critical point, and its origin from non-invertible gravitational anomaly, may help us to systematically understand gapless states of matter.
+This universal emergence of categorical symmetry at critical point, and its origin from non-invertible gravitational anomaly (\ie topological order in one higher dimension), may help us to systematically understand gapless states of matter.

-In the following, we will study a few concrete examples, to show the appearance of algebraic higher symmetries in Landau symmetry breaking transitions and in topological phase transitions.